Journaling is the process of actively reflecting on your thoughts, emotions, and recent events, to seek truth, understanding, and wisdom.

-Later you can review those thoughts and learn far more about that situation, your reaction to it, and the perspective shift you've achieved since that time.
+Later you can review those thoughts and learn far more about that situation, your reaction to it, and the shifts in perspective you've achieved since that time.

-Reflect.
 Ask yourself questions about the experience or thoughts you've just had.
 The key to make Journaling focused and efficient is to ask yourself the right questions.
 How do I feel?
 How can I do succeed better next time?
 What's missing from my life?
 How did I do at practicing my Value of Honesty today?

 Journaling is not the same as keeping a diary.